 What Suno Actually Does With Your Input

-The Style of Music field tells Suno's model what kind of music to generate.
+The Styles field tells Suno's model what kind of music to generate.
 It's not a tag system or a filter — it's a natural language instruction that shapes the entire generation.

 Suno interprets your text as a collection of sonic descriptors.
 Each word or phrase influences the output: genre sets the foundation, mood shapes the feel, instrumentation fills in the texture, and era references affect production style.